bsandmann/blocktrust.CredentialWorkflow/docs/index.md

 ---

-Copyright © Blocktrust.
+Copyright ï¿½ Blocktrust.
 All rights reserved.